iankorf/MCB185/course/unit2-iteration.md

 behind, causing you to stumble forward.
 In this case, you have "disadvantage" and must take the lower of two d20 rolls.

 Write a program that simulates saving throws against DCs of 5, 10, and 15.
+Make a table showing the probability of success normally, with advantage, and with disadvantage.

 ### 25deathsaves.py ###